 It is possible that future results of operations could be materially affected by changes in these estimates brought about by changes in factors mentioned.
 Management increases the depreciation charge where useful lives are less than previously estimated lives, or writes off or writes down impaired or non-strategic assets.

-The carrying value of the Branch's property and equipment as at December 31, 2019 and 2018 amounted to ₱2,175,521 and ₱1,931,082, respectively (see Note 6).
+The carrying value of the Branch's property and equipment as of December 31, 2020 and 2019 amounted to ₱9,563,589 and ₱2,175,521, respectively (see Note 6).

 4. CASH